raheelam98/Modern_AI_Python/README.md

 #### 6. Membership Operators (`in`, `not in`)

-Membership operators in Python are used to check if a value exists in a sequence (such as a list, tuple, string, or dictionary).
+Used to check if a value exists in a sequence (list, tuple, set, dictionary,string, etc.).
 - `in` checks if a value exists in a sequence.
 - `not in` checks if a value does **not** exist in a sequence.